 You can still file a personal injury claim in Georgia.
 Your claim will typically be handled in the jurisdiction where the accident occurred.
 A Macon personal injury lawyer can represent you and manage your case even if you’re an out-of-state resident.

-Pain and suffering are subjective, but it is often calculated based on the severity of the injury, how long recovery takes, and how much it affects your daily life.
+Pain and suffering are subjective, but they are often calculated based on the severity of the injury, how long recovery takes, and how much it affects your daily life.
 Some insurers use a multiplier method (medical bills × 1.5 to 5), but each case is different.

 Yes.
 As long as medical records show the injury is linked to the accident, you can still recover compensation for delayed symptoms or worsening conditions.